Proxy server

-In computer networking, a proxy server is a server application that acts as an intermediary between a client requesting a resource and the server providing that resource.
+A proxy server is a computer networking term for a server application that acts as an intermediary between a client requesting a resource and the server then providing that resource.

 Instead of connecting directly to a server that can fulfill a request for a resource, such as a file or web page, the client directs the request to the proxy server, which evaluates the request and performs the required network transactions.
 This serves as a method to simplify or control the complexity of the request, or provide additional benefits such as load balancing, privacy, or security.
 Proxies were devised to add structure and encapsulation to distributed systems.
 A proxy server thus functions on behalf of the client when requesting service, potentially masking the true origin of the request to the resource server.

 Types

 A proxy server may reside on the user's local computer, or at any point between the user's computer and destination servers on the Internet.
 A proxy server that passes unmodified requests and responses is usually called a gateway or sometimes a tunneling proxy.
-A forward proxy is an Internet-facing proxy used to retrieve data from a wide range of sources (in most cases anywhere on the Internet).
+A forward proxy is an Internet-facing proxy used to retrieve data from a wide range of sources (in most cases, anywhere on the Internet).
 A reverse proxy is usually an internal-facing proxy used as a front-end to control and protect access to a server on a private network.
-A reverse proxy commonly also performs tasks such as load-balancing, authentication, decryption and caching.
+A reverse proxy commonly also performs tasks such as load-balancing, authentication, decryption, and caching.